-Home Building Act 1989—Major or Minor Defects
+Home Building Act 1989—Major or minor building defects

 The Appeal Panel’s decision in Ashton v Stevenson (discussed in issue 7, August 2019) has been subject to appeal.